yuanqing/create-figma-plugin/packages/website/docs/quick-start.md

 $ npm run build
 ```

 This will generate a `manifest.json` file and a `build/` directory containing the JavaScript bundle(s) for the plugin/widget.
+(To customize the output directory for the `manifest.json` and JavaScript bundles, use the `--output` flag when invoking the `build-figma-plugin` CLI, eg. `--output my-plugin`)

 - [Plugin Manifest](https://figma.com/plugin-docs/manifest/)
 - [Widget Manifest](https://figma.com/widget-docs/widget-manifest/)